wp-plugins/mtphr-widgets/readme.txt

 * Added shortcodes to all widgets.

 == Upgrade Notice ==

+= 2.0.7 =
+Added settings page to connect to Twitter API.
+Updated widgets for smooth transition from older plugins.

 = 2.0.6 =
 Minor update to Collapse widget description output.